jenna-jordan/correlates-of-war_dbt/README.md

 ### database schemas

-- `sources`: where all CSV files will be loaded
+- `original`: where all CSV files will be loaded
     - note: may end up using seeds instead
-- `staging`: where the cleaned up data will go before it has been substatially reorganized
+- `cleaned`: where the cleaned up data will go before it has been substantially reorganized
 - `normalized`: where the fully normalized data will live, with PK and FK tests/constraints
 - ?